vamsi-bel/Grokking-Cloud/clvihzc2a000q0ameghdj2cz6.md

 Next, you'll need to configure the details of your budget:

 * **Budget Name**: Give your budget a descriptive name to help you identify it later.
-I'm giving "**My Monthly Cost Budget"**
+For Example "**My Monthly Cost Budget"**

 * **Budget Period**: Choose the timeframe for your budget, such as monthly, quarterly, or annually.
 I'm choosing **"Monthly cost budget".**

 * **Budgeted Amount**: Set the maximum amount you're willing to spend during the budget period.
 I don't want to exceed **$2 per month**.

 * **Email recipients** : Specify the email recipients you want to notify when the threshold has exceeded.
-I'm giving mine.
+For this demo, I mentioned my mail id as shown below.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1714243464200/22ba80c4-11a8-411a-9f20-d0690de1e739.png align="center")